Martyn Jones: Parliamentary career

 Jones has been a vocal campaigner on the issue of dormant bank accounts in the UK.
 The MP has campaigned since 2001 for the issue to be brought to the forefront of British political life.
 His work on the subject was praised by senior ministers, such as the Labour Chancellor of the Exchequer Alistair Darling.

 On 7 May 2009, Jones announced that he would retire at the next general election.

+Personal life

+Jones, who had once been employed by the Wrexham Lager brewery, bought the original name and building in Wrexham for £1 in 2001, in support of the brewery's revival after closure in meantime.